0%

 #Common Single-Agent Design Patterns

-Single-agent designs are often the starting point for agentic AI, offering a balance between capability and complexity.
+Single-agent designs are often the starting point for agentic AI, offering a solid balance between capability and complexity.
 They demonstrate how a single LLM, when properly augmented, can perform sophisticated tasks.

 1. Reflexion Pattern (Self-Correction)